 SEND statutory assessment and monitoring team’s application for a school place

-If you are a parent or carer of a child with a EHCP and your child is moving educational setting due to a change of phase such as moving from Primary School to Secondary school you will need to complete the SEND application form for a place at Cheshire East school/college September 2022.
+If you are a parent or carer of a child with a EHCP and your child is moving educational setting due to a change of phase such as moving from Primary School to Secondary school you will need to complete the SEND application form for a place at Cheshire East school September 2024.

 Before submitting the form it is important to know